 This pose can be shot from a short or mid-range distance.

-This simple pose can be done in different open environments.
-Ask the model to simply walk up to them candidly.
+This is one of the simplest model poses that can be done differently in open environments.
+Get a little away from the model and ask them to simply walk up to you candidly.

 Leaning is another whole subset of poses that gives a more relaxed and calm feel to the photo.
-You can have the model lean onto a wall or on their hands on body parts.
+You can have the model lean their body against a wall or rest their head on their hands.

-Leaning to a wall or a tree/poll through the back or shoulder is a common pose that can be used anywhere and gives a relaxed feel to the photo.
+Leaning against a wall or a tree/poll with the back or shoulders is a common pose that can be used anywhere and gives a relaxed feel to the photo.

 2) Leaning forward

 1) Sitting casually